 An advanced level fiction class.
 Students will undertake a longer project as well as doing exercises every week exploring technical problems.

 Requisite: Completion of a previous course in creative writing.
 Admission with consent of the instructor.
 Limited to 15 students.
 Preregistration is not allowed.
 Please consult the Creative Writing Center website for information on admission to this course.
 Spring semester.
-Visiting Writer Jackson.2016-17: Offered in Spring 2017
+Visiting Writer Kimani.2017-18: Offered in Spring 2018

 [before 1800] The course aims to give the student rapid mastery of Chaucer’s English and an active appreciation of his poetry.
 No prior knowledge of Middle English is expected.
 A knowledge of Modern English grammar and its nomenclature, or a similar knowledge of another language, will be helpful.
 Short critical papers and frequent declamation in class.
 The emphasis will be on Chaucer’s humor, irony, and his narrative and dramatic gifts.
 We will read most of the poetic Tales and excerpts from the two prose Tales.
 Three class hours per week.